ddionrails/docs/docs/api/variable.rst

 Variable API
 ============

-A variable instance represents a variable.
+A variable instance represents a ???.

 Variable
 -------------------------